Polyhydramnios: Associated conditions

 Fetuses with polyhydramnios are at risk for a number of other problems including cord prolapse, placental abruption, premature birth and perinatal death.
 At delivery the baby should be checked for congenital abnormalities.

 Causes

 In most cases, the exact cause cannot be identified.
-A single case may have one or more causes, including intrauterine infection (TORCH), rh-isoimmunisation, or chorioangioma of the placenta.
+Amniotic fluid is created from fetal urine, and is decreased by fetal swallowing and absorption in their gut.
+Anything which increases fetal urine production, or impairs fetal swallowing or absorption, contributes to the build up of excessive amniotic fluid.
+Therefore, a single case can have one or more causes, including intrauterine infection (TORCH), rh-isoimmunisation, or chorioangioma of the placenta.
 In a multiple gestation pregnancy, the cause of polyhydramnios usually is twin-to-twin transfusion syndrome.
 Maternal causes include cardiac problems, kidney problems, and maternal diabetes mellitus, which causes fetal hyperglycemia and resulting polyuria (fetal urine is a major source of amniotic fluid).

 A recent study distinguishes between mild and severe polyhydramnios and showed that Apgar score of less than 7, perinatal death and structural malformations only occurred in women with severe polyhydramnios.

 In another study, all patients with polyhydramnios, that had a sonographically normal fetus, showed no chromosomal anomalies.